The concept of Installing Microsoft Windows Vista is the same as Microsoft Windows XP installation.

 - Precautions Before Installing Microsoft Windows Vista:

 There are two methods on how to perform the installation:

 Upgrading from Windows XP:

-The benefits of this method is you will have no lose for any of your existing files and programs that were running on Windows XP, and all the old configurations will remain the same.
+The benefit of this method is you will have no-lose for any of your existing files and programs that were running on Windows XP, and all the old configurations will remain the same.

 This method requires you to run the installation directly once you restart your computer (means from outside the Windows XP environments) as you will see in the tutorial video below that when we reach the stage of choosing which method of installation we may follow, the upgrade option is disabled because we ran the installation from the boot.

 In this case, it’s better to format the Hard Disk partition which is saving the Windows files. (you will see that on this video as well).

 Normally the Partition where the Windows installed previously (like C: partition) will be formatted, so it’s better to backup all your files on that drive represented by the files on the Desktop, My Documents folder, My briefcase folder, C partition root files … etc.

 Before installing Microsoft Windows Vista on your (PC/Laptop), you have to prepare the Drivers CD priorly, if you don’t have the Drivers CD don’t format the existing Windows without providing at least the network card driver so you can download all the drivers from the Internet.